 This career development course will provide students with the skills needed to obtain employment as a personal care aide.
 Topics includes: resume writing, interviewing skills, and job search.
 Students will also complete CPR and First Aid training for certification.
 (Apportionment)

-Pharmacy Technician - Advanced Level
+Pharmacy Technician - Registration Level

-This program prepares students for licensure and employment as an advanced-level pharmacy technician at a community and institutional pharmacy.
-The certificate program exceeds the State Board of Pharmacy's registration requirements and meets American Society of Health-System Pharmacists (ASHP) accreditation advanced level standards.
+This program prepares students for employment as an entry-level pharmacy technician at a community and institutional pharmacy.
+The certificate program exceeds the State Board of Pharmacy's registration requirements.